City of Santa Rosa Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

-As of 05/24/2018, it is not known if City of Santa Rosa Housing Authority is accepting Section 8 Housing Choice Voucher portability requests for porting in.
+As of September 24th, 2022, it is not known if City of Santa Rosa Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, City of Santa Rosa Housing Authority manages 1,660 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, City of Santa Rosa Housing Authority manages 1,703 active Housing Choice Vouchers.

 |Standard||Tenant Protection||Ported Out||VASH|